UoMResearchIT/omeka-image-display/README.md

 ## Documentation

+Documentation is available through https://uomresearchit.github.io/omeka-image-display/

 To compile the documentation, [JSDoc](http://usejsdoc.org/) is required.
 Simply run make documentation in the root.
-This will create a "documentation" directory, containing js_doc for the javascript documentation.
+This will create a "documentation" directory.